Julian/cardboard/docs/development/index.rst

     ``trial cardboard``

 (or via your test runner of choice).
-In addition, all the integration tests are kept inside the :py:mod:`cardboard.integration_tests` package, so restricting to only the integration tests can be accomplished with
+In addition, all the integration tests are kept inside the :mod:`cardboard.integration_tests` package, so restricting to only the integration tests can be accomplished with

     ``trial cardboard.integration_tests``